• Skip to primary navigation

 How to make orange rhubarb jam?

-• Step #4: Reserve 1 heaped tablespoon of sugar.
-Place it in a small bowl.
-Add pectin and mix well.
-Set aside until needed.
+• Step #4: Mix the pectin with 1 heaped tablespoon of sugar in a small bowl.

-• Step #5: Add remaining sugar and lemon juice to the pot.
+• Step #5: Add the remaining sugar and lemon juice to the fruit mixture.

 How to can the jam?